shawgichan/tourist/README.md

 # Tourist

 Tourist is a Go application that provides an API for managing places (e.g., tourist attractions, restaurants, hotels, etc.).
-It uses the Gin web framework and PostgreSQL database.
+It uses the Gin web framework, gRPC and PostgreSQL database.

 ## Features

 - Create new places
+- Register User
+- Login User

 ## Getting Started